jbfletch/kstreams-des-demo/README.md

 # kstreams-des-demo
-Demo project for Derivative Event Sourcing talks
+Demo project for Derivative Events and other Kafka Streams fun

 Relies on the [kafka-streams-fluent-test](https://github.com/jbfletch/kafka-streams-fluent-test) library.